alexaulbach/RadarTracker/README.md

 Meanwhile the only remainings are the graphics, prototypes and some lines of code about the prediction of train-direction.

-#Version history
-0.3.4 2016-11-21
-- New Icons for other trackers, thanks to YuokiTani.

-0.3.3 2016-11-21
-- New Icon from movement tracker, thanks to YuokiTani.
-- Fix small bug with initialization of debugger.

-0.3.2 2016-11-06
-- Fixed: Debug-mode was initially on.
-- Change: Reversed research-order of movement- and immobile-tracker and other slight changes with research.
-Reversed graphics, too.

-0.3.1 2016-11-05
-- Added release script.
-- Second release on mods.factorio.com

-0.3.0 2016-10-31
-- Stabilized, immoveables and movement tracker now works reliable.
-- Debug-mode.
-I think the idea of the "debugger" is cool.
-It helped me a lot to find the bugs, to see, when an entity changed state.
-- New (ugly!) graphics to distinct better between the two types.

-0.2.0 2016-10-10
-- Silently reworking completely.
-No release.

-0.1.3 2016-09-30
-- Introduced tracker types.
-Types are: trains (locos or wagons), stops (all train stops), cars (cars, tanks, satellite-uplink...); currently still only trains works.
-- Rewrote initialization. on a very large map (8 GiB) with >300 trains initialisation takes only 20 seconds vs. hours from before.
-- Avoid double reinitialization.
-- Re-increased scan rate cause I want to reduce average number of scans per train.
-Also looks much better.

-0.1.2 2016-09-04
-- Initial version

 # Links
 ## Git Hub
 https://github.com/alexaulbach/RadarTracker